Kevin-HuiKK/workDemo/README.md

 # workDemo

-This project provides two Lambda functions: one in Python and one in TypeScript.
+This project features two Lambda functions: one implemented in Python and another in TypeScript.
+It leverages AWS SAM for deployment and integrates with OpenAI's MyMatcher assistant for AI model optimization.

 Due to security policies, API keys are not provided and need to be added manually.

 @To compile:
 For Python (using pip):